AdobeDocs/analytics-platform.en/help/stitching/fbs.md

 ## IdentityMap

-Field based stitching supports the use of identifyMap in the following scenarios:
+Field based stitching supports the use of the [`identifyMap` field group](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/schema/composition#identity) in the following scenarios:

-- Use of the primary identity in identityMap to define the persistentID:
+- Use of the primary identity in `identityMap` namespace to define the persistentID:
   - If multiple primary identities found in different namespaces, the namespaces are sorted alphabetically and the first identity in the sorted namespaces is selected.
   - If multiple primary identities are found in a single namespace, first available primary identity is selected.
-- Use for identityMap namespace to define either persistentID or transientID or both:
+- Use for `identityMap` namespace to define either persistentID or transientID or both:
-  - If multiple values for persitentID or transientID are found in an identityMap namespace, the first available value is used.
+  - If multiple values for persitentID or transientID are found in an `identityMap` namespace, the first available value is used.
   - Namespaces for persistentID and transientID have to be mutually exclusive.

 ![Field-based stitching](/help/stitching/assets/fbs.png)